rwpenney/pmcyg/README.txt

     pmcyg --nogui --mirror http://NearbyMirroLocation/pub/cygwin mypackages.txt

-Other options that may be useful are the 'dry-run' option, which can be used to check your package list, and estimate how much space it would require to download all the selected packages.
+Other options that may be useful are the '--dry-run' option, which can be used to check your package list, and estimate how much space it would require to download all the selected packages.
 If you want to download to a directory other than the default location you can choose a different area for the